 For the most part, purchasing life insurance while pregnant isn’t an issue.
 As long as the mother is healthy and there aren’t any complications of pregnancy, you will not need to pay extra.

 If the pregnancy if normal, there is no need to wait until the baby is born.
 Each company has different underwriting guidelines.
 If the one you apply with isn’t as accommodating as your agent expects, you can switch to a different company.
 An independent agent has access to multiple companies.
-Which means that he or she should know which companies offer the most reasonable underwriting process for expecting mothers.
+This means that he or she should know which companies offer the most reasonable underwriting process for expecting mothers.

 If you have a concern we don’t address here, feel free to call 858-703-6178.
 Our agents will confidentially reach out to their underwriting contacts and give you more specific answers.
 There is never any obligation to buy.
 To find rates right now, use the Instant Quotes tool on your left (top if you are on mobile).
 A normal pregnancy will not affect life insurance rates.